 How to Teach Your Dog to Catch

 Fetching and chasing down toys comes naturally to most dogs, but catching doesn’t.
-Not all dogs will catch things naturally, and most dogs need some encouragement when it comes to learning how to catch.
+Not all dogs catch things naturally, and most dogs need some encouragement when it comes to learning how to catch.

 In this article I’ll show you how to teach your dog to catch with a few simple tips.